-The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
+Both enrolling sections of the property contain habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
 Upon conducting a site visit, program staff observed evidence of pileated woodpecker activity and determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
 Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a(1).
-Credit for this category is recommended.
+Credit for this category is recommended for all parcels.